mjfreelancing/AllOverIt-Ruby/alloverit-patterns-specification/README.md

 interface for combining and evaluating specifications through logical operations such as `and`, `and_not`, `or`, `or_not` and `not`.

-In this gem, the Specification pattern is implemented through the `Alloverit::Patterns::Specification` module, which supports flexible composition of specifications at both class and instance levels.
+In this gem, the Specification pattern is implemented through the `AllOverIt::Patterns::Specification` module, which supports flexible composition of specifications at both class and instance levels.

 Refer to the [Usage](#usage) section below for details on how to use this gem in your application.